BrianMLi/site/src/data/about.md

 - In my later elementary years, I was mostly on Skype and Facebook with my friends when I wasn't playing on the Playstation.
 My favorite games back then were Assassin's Creed, Call of Duty, and RPGs (like Skyrim).
 Aside from that, I was also playing on the basketball and badminton teams for fun.

+- When I was about 12, I also joined the Royal Canadian Army Cadets which helped me train my undisciplined energy into being more productive and patient.
+I remember always being super excited to join since I loved military history and all things related to it, and the thought of wearing a army uniform was thrilling.

 - By middle school, I was slowly getting back into PC after my tenure with the Playstation.
 I remember seeing the technical demo for Crysis 3 and was absolutely blown away with the graphical fidelity and it instantly made me want to build a PC again.

 - Through highschool, my friends and I moved from Skype to Discord (wow, its gotten big) and played games together every day.
 I think that was when I got to play the most!
 From grinding Diablo 3 to playing more competitively on Siege (still going strong!) to modding Skyrim!

+- It was around this time when I started thinking more about a career in computer science.
+The thought of being able to develop and work on programs, applications, and games that I used everyday was amazing.
+I was curious about how everything I was using from my phone to desktop to even my homework was all powered by code.

-- At UBC, I learned about the slippery slope of games.
+- Once I was at UBC, I learned more about the slippery slope of playing games.
 I barely survived my first year (let's not talk about that...) and scaled back a lot on my gaming.
 When I actually began to pay attention in class and do my homework, suddenly everything was so much more easy.

 - Still though, it didn't stop me from joining the UBC Esports Association and getting involved with competitive R6 Siege.
 It lit a fire in me to get even more into esports than I was before, from studying opponents to pro players and coming up with strategies to practicing everyday to get better.